 Thesaurus.com is a great free website you can refer to.
 For “pursuit,” it showed the words hunt, inquiry, quest, following, hunting, pursual, and more.

 A design project by Chandan Kumar where each word is explained with an illustration and meaning of the word in written form.

 GRE Magoosh Flashcards are a brilliant way to enhance vocabulary.
 It will help you master the 1000 most important GRE words through flashcard games.
 Learning can be done on their website and mobile phone apps available for iOS and Android.

 5. Learn from reading

-This is what most people will tell you – read books, newspapers, articles, and magazines.
+Most people will tell you this: read books, newspapers, articles, and magazines.
 It’s the most common way to learn new vocabulary.
-Reading will not only help you in knowing the words but also the situation where it can be used.
-From every word first, try to figure out the meaning from its context then look the words up.
+Reading will help you know the words and the situation where they can be used.
+From every word first, try to figure out the meaning from its context, then look the words up.

 6. A Word A Day